 8:00 PM Algie the Miner (1912)

 A mad scientist engineers car wrecks so he can experiment on the survivors.
 Cast: Lon Chaney, Gertrude Olmstead, Johnny Arthur, Hallam Cooley.
-Dir.: Roland West.
+Director: Roland West.
 Black and white.
-87 min, TV-G
+87 min.

 10:15 PM Exit Smiling (1926)

 In this silent film, the worst actress in a theatrical company turns out to be their only hope of survival.
 Cast: Beatrice Lillie, Jack Pickford, Harry Myers.
-Dir.: Sam Taylor.
+Director: Sam Taylor.
 Black and white.
-71 min, TV-G
+71 min.

 Love and success break up a vaudeville sister act.
 Cast: Charles King, Anita Page, Bessie Love.
-Dir.: Harry Beaumont.
+Director: Harry Beaumont.
 Black and white.
-110 min, TV-G, CC
+110 min.

 1:45 AM Way Out West (1930)

-When a carnival barker gets caught conning the local cowboys, he's forced to work off his sentence on the open range.
-Cast: William Haines, Leila Hyams, Cliff Edwards.
-Dir.: Fred Niblo.
+When a carnival barker gets caught conning the local cowboys, he’s forced to work off his sentence on the open range.
+Cast: William Haines, Leila Hyams, Francis X. Bushman Jr. Cliff Edwards, Polly Moran.
+Director: Fred Niblo.
 Black and white.
-71 min, TV-G
+71 min.

 A gold-digging secretary sets out to lure her boss from his straying wife.
 Cast: Lewis Stone, Dorothy Mackaill, Hobart Bosworth.
-Dir.: Lloyd Bacon.
+Director: Lloyd Bacon.
 Black and white.
-59 min, TV-G
+59 min.

 4:15 AM Stage Mother (1933)

-A young actress' mother will sacrifice anything, even her daughter, for money.
-Cast: Alice Brady, Maureen O'Sullivan, Franchot Tone.
-Dir.: Charles Brabin.
+A young actress’ mother will sacrifice anything, even her daughter, for money.
+Cast: Alice Brady, Maureen O’Sullivan, Franchot Tone.
+Director: Charles Brabin.
 Black and white.
-85 min, TV-G
+85 mi.

 Wednesday June 6